cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The server chooses a pair of keys (`server_private_key` and `server_public_key`) for the AKE, and chooses a seed (`oprf_seed`) of `Nh` bytes for the OPRF.
 The server can use `server_private_key` and `server_public_key` with multiple clients.
-The server can also opt to use different seeds for each client, so long as they are maintained across the registration and online AKE stages, and kept consistent for each client (since an inconsistent mapping of clients to seeds could leak information as described in {{preventing-client-enumeration}}).
+The server can also opt to use a different seed for each client (i.e. each client can be assigned a single seed), so long as they are maintained across the registration and online AKE stages, and kept consistent for each client (since an inconsistent mapping of clients to seeds could leak information as described in {{preventing-client-enumeration}}).

 ## Registration